fuhry/fuhry.com/pages/faith.md

 If, however, you see something in Christianity that you want, talk to me and I'll do my best to answer your questions.

+[^1]:
+	Full disclosure: the quote is disputed as having come from Gandhi, but its message remains the same.